To the Noise and Back: Diffusion for Shared Autonomy: Method

 where $d$ is the dimensionality of $\bm{x}$.
 From this bound, we can see that the distance between $\bm{x}_\src$ and $\hat{\bm{x}}_\tgt$ increases with $k_\textrm{sw}$, since $\sigma_{k_\textrm{sw}}$ increases with $k_\textrm{sw}$ while other terms are not affected.
 This expression allows us to bound the difference between the action generated by the assistant $\hat{\bm{x}}_\tgt$ and that of the user $\bm{x}_\src$.

 Figure~\ref{fig:diffusion-visualization} visualizes this property in two dimensions.
-Here, samples from $P_\src$ form the shape of a triangle, and samples from $P_\tgt$ follow a distribution with three modes, each centered on one of the vertices of a triangle.
+Here, temporarily ignoring state condition, samples from $P_\textrm{user}$ (i.e., source distribution $P_\src$) form the shape of a triangle, and samples from $P_\textrm{demo}$ (i.e., target distribution $P_\tgt$) follow a distribution with three modes, each centered on one of the vertices of a triangle.
 The black and blue arrow represents the idea of executing partial diffusion---running the forward (black) and reverse (blue) processes for $k_\textrm{sw}$ steps.
 At the bottom of Figure~\ref{fig:diffusion-visualization}, we visualize the result of partial forward and reverse diffusion for different values of $k_\textrm{sw}$.
 Here, we color points based on their original spatial location in $P_\src$ (e.g., green points in the lower-right, red at the top, and blue at the lower-left), and track their location over different degrees of forward and reverse diffusion.
 Based on the visualization of the resulting distributions, we see that the distance between the initial points $\bm{x}_\src$ and $\hat{\bm{x}}_\tgt$ increases with $k_\textrm{sw}$, consistent with Equation~\ref{eqn:displacement-bound}.
 More generally, we find that: